ttinies/sc2gameLobby/README.md

 ## About

 The objective of this repository is enable casual Starcraft 2 players, AI developers and proficient coders to all create a player that competes against others in a Starcraft 2 match.
 The strategy is to create an increasingly user-friendly interface so that most anybody can readily set up matches and play against

 #### Rationale: Why Create this Repository?

 There is an existing ladder for AI-only developers, [sc2ai.net](https://sc2ai.net/).
 While that project is under active development as of July 6, 2018, its roadmap doesn't support several critical features which impedes developers' efforts (such as ours) to create AI that is publicly visible.
 Here are several features which this ladder supports that sc2ai.net may not.

 * Play on your own machine against others on their own machines.
 You're no longer limited by some other person's machine who is sharing system resources with other players in the game.
 * Support AI vs AI, AI vs human and human vs human play.
 * AI developers aren't required to share their source code or any executable.
 * Fast, user-friendly setup that non-programmers or programmers with lower proficiency in a specific language can set up.
 No need to hunt + edit files by hand.

 #### Brief Functional Overview

 This sc2gameLobby package's primary functions are as follows:
 1. Issue match requests such that other available players or static bots can be matched against you.
 When being matched against opponents, if no valid opponents are available for a match with you in the queue, you are automatically matched instead against other publicly available bot algorithms or Blizzard's built-in bots depending on your estimated proficiency.
 2. Launch a Starcraft 2 client that will automatically manage the match along with other Starcraft 2 clients (as needed).
 The match is played until its finished.
-3. Each sc2gameLobby reports results back to the ladder.
+3. Each player using sc2gameLobby reports results back to the ladder.
 The ladder verifies each player's reported results against its own intimate knowledge of the match to accurately determine the proper match result and update the ladder accordingly.

 Communication with the ladder server occurs via TCP connection with a django server available on the internet.
 It is possible to communicate with [alternative ladders](https://github.com/ttinies/sc2ladderMgmt), but we've established this server form normal sc2gameLobby gameplay.

 ## Installation

 #### System Requirements

 * sc2gameLobby is proven using both Linux (using wine) and Windows.
 While untested on OSX, because OSX is also widely tested using pysc2, sc2gameLobby is also expected to work without issue.
 NOTE: Linux is not a platform officially supported by Blizzard for Starcraft 2, but it does work, both using headless and regular setups using full graphics.
 * As a human, your own system must be able to support a Starcraft 2 client application (the window that actually plays the game).
 Reference standard [Starcraft 2 game requirements](https://us.battle.net/support/en/article/27575) for details.
 * As an AI, in addition to the requirements for human play,  as well as any other resources your AI may require.
 If your AI architecture can run, it is allowed on this ladder.

 #### Instructions

 1. Install Starcraft 2 normally.
 If you use an install destination path other than the default, ensure it's specified using an environment variable called SC2PATH.
 2. Install any(?) version of [python](https://www.python.org/downloads/) that is compatible with your system.
 3. Use conda **or** pip via instructions below to install sc2gameLobby.
 > NOTE: you can also install this package via other means, but you may have to manage your environment to ensure all dependencies are available on your system.
 If you're not familiar with these utilities, follow the installation instructions provided by their authors available on the internet.

 ##### Conda